johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation/index.md

     - Alternatively, the belief that he probably has a pulse is **necessary** for the belief that he might be a good candidate.

-## The Value of Bayesian Argumentation: Hypotheticals
+## The Value of Bayesian Argumentation

 As everyone knows, a Bayesian rational agent updates their beliefs when, and only when, they acquire new information.